Confused by the terms retinoid and retinol? They sound the same and you may have noticed that they're sometimes used interchangeably.

 Software's Retinol Complex Oil is a restorative, lightweight hydrating oil and is perfect for those new to vitamin A products or those with sensitive skin.

 It's packed with omega-3, 6 and 9 fatty acids, vitamin A and antioxidants to help hydrate, rejuvenate and protect the skin from environmental stressors.

-If you're transitioning to a prescription retinoid product, such as Software's personalised prescription formulas for Acne, Ageing or Pigmentation, start by using it once a week and then slowly increase your usage to twice a week, then three times a week until you've hit five uses per week.
+If you're transitioning to a prescription retinoid product, such as Software's personalised prescription formulas for acne, ageing or pigmentation, start by using it once a week and slowly increase your usage to twice a week, then 3 times a week until you've hit 5 uses per week.

-Software's doctors can prescribe retinoids based on your specific skin needs and goals, so you're applying a product that is personalised to you.
-And, you're able to access ongoing, follow-up online support from your doctor as you use your treatment.
+Software's health practitioners can prescribe retinoids based on your specific skin needs and goals, so you're applying a product that is personalised to you.
+And, you're able to access ongoing, follow-up support as you use your treatment.

 If you have sensitive skin you can wash off the treatment after an hour, once the retinoid product has had enough time to be absorbed.

 If the retinol or retinoid causing skin irritation, take a break from it for a few days and go back to using it less frequently until you feel like your skin can comfortably tolerate it again.

 It can also help to wash your face with a mild cleanser and wait until your skin is dry before applying retinoids .
 This is because washing your face disturbs your skin barrier and waiting until it is dry gives your skin time to settle and react more positively.

 Alternatively, there's the sandwich method, which may be more suitable for those with dry skin .
 This involves applying a moisturiser after cleansing, waiting 10 minutes and then applying a layer of retinol or retinoid, then another layer of moisturiser.

 These 2 layers of moisturiser help your skin better tolerate the active ingredient and soothe the drying effects that can come with it.